 One option you can go for to stop FTB wage garnishment is to file for bankruptcy.
 When filing for bankruptcy, most or all of your assets will be liquidated, and the money earned will be used to pay off your outstanding debt.
 Filing for bankruptcy is a big decision to make.
 To help you decide if bankruptcy is the right way to go for you, consider the following:

-- The alternatives you have to filing for bankruptcy
+- The alternatives you have to file for bankruptcy

 - What type of bankruptcy is best for your type of situation.